toby-j-77/BoM_temperature_viewer_app/README.md

 ## Using the app

-As of currently, this app is not online and in order to use this app, you must download the files **BoM_temperature_viewer.R**, and the folder **R** along with its contents.
+As of currently, this app is not online.
+To use this app, it is recommended that this repository is cloned or downloaded to a local device.
+Set the working directory of the R session to this repository on the local device, and run the file **BoM_temperature_viewer.R**.
 Within the folder **Input_data**, there are datasets that have been pre-downloaded and available to use.

+If the app does not run correctly, ensure that the correct version of R is installed, and all of the packages required to run the app are installed (refer to the section **Required R Version and R Packages**).

 ## How to Download and Input BoM data

 In order for the app to work, the user must input BoM data.
-In order to download the correct data to input into this app, users must do the following steps twice, one for downloading the minimum temperatures dataset and one for downloading the maximum temperature dataset.
+To download the correct data to input into this app, users must do the following steps twice, one for downloading the minimum temperatures dataset and one for downloading the maximum temperature dataset.

 ### Step 1: Accessing Data